 The operating company of econda is econda GmbH, Zimmerstr.
 6, 76137 Karlsruhe, Germany.

-Econda sets a cookie on your IT system.
-Each time you call up one of the individual pages of this website which is operated by us and on which an econda component has been integrated, the internet browser on your IT system is automatically prompted by the respective econda component to transmit data to econda for marketing and optimisation purposes.
+Econda sets a cookie in your IT system.
+Each time you access one of the individual pages of this website that is operated by us and into which an econda component has been integrated, the internet browser on your IT system is automatically prompted by the respective econda component to transfer data to econda for marketing and optimisation purposes.
 As part of this technical procedure, econda obtains knowledge of data that is subsequently used to create pseudonymous usage profiles.
 The usage profiles obtained in this way are used to analyse your behaviour and are evaluated with the aim of improving and optimising our website.
-The data collected via the econda component will not be used to identify you without first obtaining your separate and express consent.
-This data will not be merged with personal data or with other data containing the same pseudonym.
+The data collected via the econda component will not be used to identify you without first obtaining your separate and explicit consent.
+These data will not be merged with personal data or with other data containing the same pseudonym.

-You can prevent the setting of cookies by our website at any time by means of a corresponding setting of the Internet browser used and thus permanently object to the setting of cookies.
-Such a setting of the Internet browser used would also prevent econda from setting a cookie on your IT system.
+You can prevent the setting of cookies by our website at any time by means of a corresponding setting in the Internet browser used and thus permanently object to the setting of cookies.
+Such a setting of the Internet browser used will also prevent econda from setting a cookie in your IT system.
 In addition, cookies already set by econda can be deleted at any time via an Internet browser or other software programmes.

-Furthermore, you have the option of objecting to the collection of the data generated by the econda cookie and related to a use of this website, as well as to the processing of this data by econda, and to prevent such a collection.
-To do this, you must press the send button under the link https://www.econda.de/econda/unternehmen/datenschutz/widerspruchscookie/, which sets the opt-out cookie.
-The opt-out cookie set with the objection will be stored on your IT system.
-If the cookies on your IT system are deleted after an objection, you must call up the link again and set a new opt-out cookie.
+Furthermore, you have the option of objecting to the collection of data generated by the econda cookie and related to the use of this website, as well as to the processing of these data by econda, and to prevent such processing.
+To do this, you must press the send button on the link https://www.econda.de/econda/unternehmen/datenschutz/widerspruchscookie/, which sets the opt-out cookie.
+The opt-out cookie set with the objection is stored on your IT system.
+If the cookies on your IT system are deleted after an objection, you must click the link again and set a new opt-out cookie.

-With the setting of the opt-out cookie, however, there is the possibility that our Internet pages are no longer fully usable for you.
+With the setting of the opt-out cookie, however, there is the possibility that you will no longer be able to fully use our Internet pages.

-This website uses Google Tag Manager, a cookie-free domain that does not collect any personal data.
+This website uses Google Tag Manager, a cookie-less domain that does not collect any personal data.

-Through this tool, "website tags" (i.e. keywords that are integrated into HTML elements) can be implemented and managed via an interface.
-By using the Google Tag Manager, we can automatically track which button, link or personalised image you have actively clicked on and can then record which contents of our website are of particular interest to you.
+With this tool, "website tags" (i.e. keywords that are integrated into HTML elements) can be implemented and managed via an interface.
+By using the Google Tag Manager, we can automatically track which button, link or personalised image you have actively clicked on, and can then record which contents of our website are of particular interest to you.

-The tool also triggers other tags, which in turn may collect data.
-Google Tag Manager does not access this data.
-If you have opted out at the domain or cookie level, this will remain in place for all tracking tags implemented with Google Tag Manager.
+The tool also activates other tags, which in turn may collect data.
+Google Tag Manager does not access these data.
+If you have deactivated at domain or cookie level, this will remain in place for all tracking tags implemented with Google Tag Manager.

 13.2.2 Google Analytics

-On our websites, we use Google Analytics, a web analytics service provided by Google Ireland Limited (https://about.google/) (Gordon House, Barrow Street, Dublin 4, Ireland; hereinafter "Google").
-In this context, pseudonymised usage profiles are created and cookies (see point "Cookies") are used.
-The information generated by the cookie about your use of this website, such as
+Our websites use Google Analytics, a web analytics service provided by Google Ireland Limited (https://www.google.de/intl/de/about/) (Gordon House, Barrow Street, Dublin 4, Ireland, hereafter "Google").
+In this context, pseudonymised usage profiles are created and cookies (see section on "Cookies") are used.
+The information generated by the cookie about your use of this website, such as your

 operating system used,